 Enterprise Risk Management (ERM) Patient Safety/Clinical Care Technology

-Lessons learned as a Risk Manager patient during the pandemic
+Lessons Learned as a Risk Manager Patient During the Pandemic

 As a risk manager and a patient during the pandemic, I experienced and observed many risk exposures, and how they were handled in physician, hospital and ambulatory surgery center practices.
 ASHRM’s focus — Safe and Trusted Health Care — is aimed at safer delivery of care through the promotion of effective and innovative strategies and professional leadership.
 Initially and now with the continuation of variants, there is a critical need to create, train and implement a “new normal” in care delivery processes, particularly related to telehealth.